facebookresearch/fairseq2/INSTALL_FROM_SOURCE.md

 want to work on the C++/CUDA code of fairseq2.

 > [!NOTE]
-> If you plan to only modify Python portions of fairseq2, and if fairseq2
+> If you plan to edit and only modify Python portions of fairseq2, and if
-> provides a pre-built nightly package for your system, we recommend using an
+> fairseq2 provides a pre-built nightly package for your system, we recommend
-> editable pip installation as described in
+> using an editable pip installation as described in
 > [Contribution Guidelines](CONTRIBUTING.md#setting-up-development-environment).